 |

-is obviously infinite.
+This function returns true if the finitely presented semigroup or monoid defined by the Presentation object p is obviously infinite.
 This function exists to make it simpler to call an IsObviouslyInfinite object a single time.

 - Template Parameters